-warn the student, and/or recommend any remedial activities, or have the student repeat the rotation satisfactorily at the conclusion of the year, prior to receipt of their degree have the student dismissed from the Program.
+\ warn the student, and/or recommend any remedial activities, or have the student repeat the rotation satisfactorily at the conclusion of the year, prior to receipt of their degree fitness cast grave doubts upon his/her capabilities as a Diagnostic Medical Sonographer.

-A student may be dismissed from enrollment in the Diagnostic Medical Sonography Program if, in the opinion of the Program faculty & administration, his/her knowledge, character, or mental or physical fitness cast grave doubts upon his/her capabilities as a Diagnostic Medical Sonographer.
 Any student who exhibits personal characteristics which seem inappropriate to one seeking to become a Diagnostic Medical Sonographer will be considered for dismissal from the Program.
 It is not possible to enumerate all forms of inappropriate or unprofessional behavior which could raise serious questions concerning a student's status as a health professional in training.
-The following, however, are examples of behavior which could constitute a violation of such professional standards: conviction of a felony; placing a patient in needless jeopardy; unethical disclosure of privileged or confidential information; falsifying documentation or patient information; abusive or disrespectful conduct towards members of the faculty, administration or professional staff, employees, students, hospital visitors, or patients; violation of any established rules and regulations of RIT or any affiliated institution.
+The following, however, are examples of behavior which could constitute a violation of such professional standards: conviction of a felony; placing a patient in needless jeopardy; unethical disclosure of privileged or confidential information; falsifying documentation or patient information; abusive or disrespectful conduct towards members of the faculty, administration or professional staff, clinical affiliate personnel, employees, students, hospital visitors, or patients; violation of any established rules and regulations of RIT or any affiliated institution.